ruillercoaster/EnvironmentalSensingLab/_posts/2023-09-17-HiringPostdoc.md

 ---
+Please to reach out about postdoc positions.
 I am happy to work with perspective Postdocs on fellowship applications.

 University of Minnesota is a part "President's Postdoctoral Fellowship".
-The deadline to the fellowship is Nov 30, 2023.
+The deadline to the fellowship is in Nov.
 Find more here https://ppfp.umn.edu/.